david-legend/python-algorithms/README.md

 to YouTube videos).

-The explanations of the data structures are from <a href="https://github.com/trekhleb/javascript-algorithms"> Oleksii Trekhleb's Project</a>

-*This project is meant to help you on your job interview journey.
-I will be updating it as I embark on my own journey*
+*This project is my attempt to document the materials I have studied on my journey to understand data structures and also prepare for interviews.*

 <br>
 <br>

 ## Data Structures